Nanashi no Game is what you get when you add survival horror elements to an 8-bit game. Alas, ’tis another unique specimen from Japan.

 It’s a slow descent into darkness.
 The audio becomes dead silent.
-The NPCs speak in cryptic messages.
+The NPCs speak in cryptic messages while ominously facing a single direction.
 NPCs drop dead for no apparent reason.
 The screen glitches up as your character walks.
 A glitchy gray sprite is following you around.
 NPCs become strangely hostile towards you.
 Eventually, the one song that plays becomes distorted as well.

 Those last few seconds, man…

 Its execution is glorious.
 It’s like real-life creepypasta unfolding before you, and it’s off-putting to say the least.
 Despite the minimal gameplay here, these segments are enough for me to appreciate Nanashi no Game.